borisding/universsr/README.md

 ## Features

-- Server-rendered `react` 16 and powered by `express` framework.
+- Server-rendered `react` (v16) + `react-redux` (v6) for binding.
+- `Express` framework for backend work.
 - Predictable state management and server-side's initial state with `redux` library.
+- Modular redux by implementing [`re-ducks`](https://github.com/alexnm/re-ducks) modular approach.
 - Static route configuration with `react-router-config` for React Router.
 - Sass as extension of CSS and PostCSS for transforming styles with JS plugins.
 - Automatic mapping of CSS modules via `babel-plugin-react-css-modules`.
 - Webpack’s Hot Module Replacement (HMR) and `react-hot-loader` for both client & server.
-- Using `react-universal-component` for simultaneous SSR and code splitting.
+- Async components with `react-universal-component` for simultaneous SSR and code splitting.
 - Enforce convention and avoid errors with code linter and formatter. (`eslint`, `prettier`, `stylelint`)
 - Implement security good practices with Express `helmet` and `hpp` middlewares.
 - Combination of Babel and `webpack` enables writing next generation JavaScript and code optimization.
 - Using `webpack-bundle-analyzer` to visualize size of webpack output files.
-- Delightful testing with `jest` framework and `enzyme` testing utilities for React components.
+- Delightful testing with `jest` framework for React components.
 - Progressive Web App (PWA) with webpack's `offline-plugin`.
 - SEO ready with `react-helmet` component to manage document head.
 - Build API with Node `http-proxy` integration.